A Chiastic Reconfiguration Of Isaiah 1

 11 “The multitude of your sacrifices— what are they to me?” says the Lord.
 “I have more than enough of burnt offerings, of rams and the fat of fattened animals; I have no pleasure in the blood of bulls and lambs and goats.
 12 Surely you come to appear before me, but who requires this of you, this trampling of my courts?
 13 Stop bringing meaningless offerings!
 Your incense is detestable to me.
 New Moons, Sabbaths and convocations— I cannot bear your worthless assemblies.
 14 Your New Moon feasts and your appointed festivals I hate with all my being.
 They have become a burden to me; I am weary of bearing them.

-God now abhors aspects of the Old Covenant Law - like sacrifices, offerings, temple visits, incense, rituals, assemblies, festivals, sabbaths - that once pleased Him; as practised by the Judahites, they have become meaningless.
-God clearly signals the upcoming end of the Old Covenant here - it was terminated with the fall of Jerusalem in Period 2.
+God now abhors aspects of the Old Covenant Law - like sacrifices, offerings, temple visits, incense, rituals, assemblies, festivals, sabbaths - that once pleased Him; for, as practised by the Judahites, they have become meaningless.
+God clearly signals the upcoming end of the Old Covenant here - it will be terminated with the fall of Jerusalem in Period 2.

 Pivot X: The reason the Old Covenant is replaced (vs 15)